DMUPraveen/UST-Net/README.md

 # UST-Net
 ## UST-Net: A U-Shaped Transformer Network Using Shifted Windows for Hyperspectral Unmixing
+If you use the code, please cite the paper:

+Z. Yang, M. Xu, S. Liu, H. Sheng, and J. Wan, “UST-Net: A U-Shaped Transformer Network Using Shifted Windows for Hyperspectral Unmixing,” IEEE Trans.
+Geosci.
+Remote Sens., vol. 61, pp. 1–15, 2023, doi: 10.1109/TGRS.2023.3321839

 The code in this toolbox implements the "UST-Net: A U-Shaped Transformer Network Using Shifted Windows for Hyperspectral Unmixing".

 ## System-specific notes